 Output Power

-The power output of a video transmitter determines the amount of energy radiated through it.
 VTX output power is measured in milliwatts (mW) or decibels milliwatts (dBm).
-Most VTXs have adjustable output power, providing flexibility depending on your flying environment and preferences.
+Modern VTXs have adjustable output power, providing flexibility depending on your flying environment and requirement.
+Higher output power typically draws more current.

 Generally, more power means more range; however, this comes with some downsides, such as increased heat in the VTX and potential interference for other pilots.
-Additionally, each country may have different legal limits on the maximum output power you are allowed to transmit.
+Additionally, each country may have different legal limits on the maximum output power you are allowed to transmit for the 5.8GHz band.

 Typically, 25mW is excellent for indoor flying and flying with others, offering sufficient range for most racing tracks.
 On the other hand, pilots tend to use higher output power when flying outdoors for a more reliable link and to fly further.
 Keep in mind that increasing output power results in diminishing returns in range improvement, as it takes four times the power to double the range.
 Learn how to calculate range in this tutorial: https://oscarliang.com/calculate-fpv-range/